-Socratic Design Brainstorming is a development Claude Skill built by Jesse Vincent.
+Socratic Design Brainstorming is a development claude skill built by Jesse Vincent.
 Best for: Product managers and developers use this before implementation to refine vague ideas into validated, detailed designs through guided discovery..

 What it does